dylanlan/dylanlan.github.io/links.md

 [https://www.aosda.net/time.html](https://www.aosda.net/time.html)

-A handy resource for converting the in-game years (Deoches), to in-real-life years.
+A handy resource for converting the in-game years (Deochs), to in-real-life years.
 The dates aren't 100% accurate, possibly due to some drift from our old-pal Daylight Savings Time

 #### Kiomi's File Mirror